appcelerator-forks/vijaysingh-axway.ti.barcode-zxing/README.md

 # Titanium Barcode Module

-This is the Barcode Module for Titanium built on top of the ZXing library (Android) and AVFoundation (iOS).
+This is the Barcode Module for Titanium built on top of the ZXing library Android and iOS.

 ## Contributors